 Master's Degree Program

 The Department of Anthropology welcomes applications from master's degree-seeking students interested in studying archaeology, biological anthropology, cultural anthropology, medical anthropology or a combination thereof.
-See also Faculty Recruiting Graduate Students.
+Applications are due Dec.
+1, 2025, for admission for the 2026-2027 academic year.

 Requirements for Admission